 The fastest Eight will receive the Head Trophy and a pennant.
 All other winning crews receive pennants.
 Individual medals will be awarded to all members of winning crews.
 The second and third crews in Championship events will be awarded silver and bronze medals.
 The Thames Team Trophy will be awarded to the school with the fastest aggregate time of any three eights.

-Eights: £100, Fours: £50
+Eights: £120, Fours: £70

-Entry forms/fees and all enquiries should be directed to the following address:
+All enquiries should be directed to the following address:

 SCHOOLS' HEAD RACE

 17, DEAN'S YARD